 |Sizes:||3.5, 7, 16 and 22 pounds|

-But it has a the lower percentage of taurine, at 0.13%.
-You could do worse, but many other choices do better, especially wet cat foods.
+However, it has a lower percentage of taurine, at 0.13%.
+You could do worse, but many other brands, especially wet cat foods, are better.
 But what really drives the point home is the lower protein amount.

-Only 30% is just too low for dry cat food, and it’s a disappointment because of everything else that this food provides.
+Only 30% is too low for dry cat food, and it’s a disappointment because of everything else this food provides.

 |Main protein:||Tuna and salmon|